Dallas-Fort Worth Airport Guide

 - Traveler's Aid - This is a non-profit organization that assists stranded and distressed passengers.
 Volunteers assist passengers with general airport and destination queries to assisting with situations such as transportation assistance, lost or stolen money, wiring money, emergency housing.
 Special services include: Meet and Assist escort service (staff person will meet passenger at one gate and escort to another - $50 fee), car seat rental (infant and toddler), translations, notary and fax services, military assistance, Western Union, Caseworker available for crisis intervention/emergency travel assistance, lost and found, area and airport information.
 Locations: Terminal A, A29 Baggage Claim • Terminal B, B30 Baggage Claim • Terminal C, C25 Baggage Claim • Terminal D, D15 Baggage Claim • Terminal E, E14 Baggage Claim.
 Hours: 8:00AM - 6:00PM (Mon - Fri) • 9:00AM - 5:00PM (Sat - Sun).

 - Yoga Studio - A perfect location to stretch in between flights.
 The studio has yoga mats that you can use.
-Location: D40 (between Terminals B and D)
+Location: D40 (between Terminals B and D) and Gate E31.

 The airport is open 24 hours.